Key Takeaways

 How to Feed Bell Peppers to Your Dog

-The best way to use bell peppers to their maximum potential is serving them raw or lightly steamed.
+You can serve them raw or lightly steamed.
 Never add salt, sugar or other spices because these can be hard on your pet’s digestive system and disrupt the absorption of vitamins and minerals.

 - Add chopped-up pieces to their food bowl.